awood/crl-stream/METHOD.md

 next TLV with the public key passed in during initialization encoded as an AuthorityKeyIdentifier according to RFC specifications.

-Store the modified extensions as `newExtensions` and calculate the entire difference in length using the formula `newExtensions.length - oldExtensions.length + findHeaderBytesDelta(oldExtensions, newExtensions)` and store the result as `extensionsDelta`.
+Store the modified extensions in DER as `newExtensions` and calculate the entire difference in length using the formula `newExtensions.length - oldExtensions.length` and store the result as `extensionsDelta`.
+Since both `newExtensions` and `oldExtensions` are DER encoded, there is no need to run `findHeaderBytesDelta` on the two since the difference in the DER encoded lengths already accounts for the difference in the header bytes.

 The first pass is now complete.
 We have gathered four pieces of information: the total number of bytes we plan on removing due to deleted entries, the DER